dnery/ShaderStudies/Squishy Material/README.md

 material,** I just made it two-sided
 *   The texture I sampled in the shader is a simple checker texture I found on the web, I'm including the PSD file here and you can import it directly into unreal
-*   A natural step forward for this is **making the plane dynamic**, that is, setting the point and normal parameters during runtime; it's mostly actor behavior code so I didn't cover it here, but **you can set material parameters during runtime** and if you feel willing, it's an excellent exercise
+*   A natural step forward for this is **making the plane dynamic,** that is, setting the point and normal parameters during runtime; it's mostly actor behavior code so I didn't cover it here, but **you can set material parameters during runtime** and if you feel willing, it's an excellent exercise